vishal2github/noAdvancedJava/Theoretical_Notes/JDBC/JDBC.md

 + The program will fetch data from this object and show to the user.

 + **ResultSet object**

-  + Object of this interface is called 'resultset object'.
+  + Object of this interface is called 'ResultSet object'.

-  + Every resultset object maintains a cursor which is initially positioned just before the first record (at index -1).
+  + Every ResultSet object maintains a cursor which is initially positioned just before the first record _(at index -1)_.

-  + The program can call next() method of ResultSet interface to move cursor one position forward.
-Return type of next() method is 'boolean'.
+  + The program can call **next()** method of ResultSet interface to move cursor one position forward.
+Return type of next() method is boolean.